 Access to paid professional development and mentorship services

 All Byron Writers Festival memberships expire on 28 February the following year.
 Membership is discounted between August – February.
-Use the discount code BWF2020 at the checkout window to buy your membership at half-price.

 All memberships are processed online.
 If you are experiencing difficulties please call (02) 6685 5115.